Saints miss wild-card spot despite 30-20 win over Falcons

-ATLANTA (AP) — The New Orleans Saints just missed making the playoffs on Sunday, despite beating the Atlanta Falcons 30-20.
+They kept up with the Rams-49ers games on the sideline and so there was a rush to watch the ending on TV.

+”It’s hard when your future, your fate, is in somebody else’s hands,” said Saints safety Malcolm Jenkins, who had a forced fumble.

-The Saints (9-8) needed the Los Angeles Rams to beat the San Francisco 49ers in order to get a wild-card spot and a fifth consecutive playoff berth, but the Rams won 27-24 in overtime.
+The Saints finished short of a wild-card spot and a fifth consecutive playoff berth.

+”You want to cherish it when you win … but when you watch another team lose … it’s a hollow feeling,” Siemian said.

+Cornerback Paulson Adebo, who had an interception,said: ”Ideally you play to where you control your own destiny.
+In this situation, we had to rely on other teams and that’s not what you want to do.”

+Asked about the emotions of his players in the locker room, coach Sean Payton said ”Probably any and all Saints fans watching it, it would have felt the same way in our locker room.
+No different than a fan would be.”

-Trevor Siemian led back-to-back scoring drives following two Atlanta turnovers late in the first half, and the Saints overcame the loss of quarterback Taysom Hill to an injury.
+Siemian led back-to-back scoring drives following two Atlanta turnovers late in the first half as the Saints overcame the loss of quarterback Taysom Hill to a Lisfranc injury to his left foot.

 The Falcons (7-10) were hurt by three turnovers, including two fumbles by running back Mike Davis.

-With about six minutes left in the first half, the Saints were up 7-6 when Hill left the game a left-foot injury that happened on a 1-yard run.
+With about six minutes left in the first half, the Saints were up 7-6 when Hill was injured on a 1-yard run.
 Hill went into the Saints medical tent on the sideline before being escorted to the locker room.

 Siemian took over and threw a 13-yard touchdown pass to Tre’Quan Smith.